-When talking to prospective customers, one scenario we often hear is that investing in a contract management system has been on the agenda for a significant period of time.
+When talking to prospective customers, one scenario we often hear is that investing in a contract management solution has been on the agenda for a significant period of time.

 They might have come to market at a particular point but the need for a system has been bubbling away in the background for anything up to two years.

 Sometimes it’s a specific trigger that brings them to market, such as a new hire or a missed renewal.
 However, often there isn’t one single event that drives investment in contract management, instead it’s a gradual accumulation of small reasons and stakeholder buy-in.